 Elements of In-Service Compensation.
-For our 2017 fiscal year, our executive compensation mix included base salaries, performance-based cash bonuses, share-based compensation with vesting periods, and other benefits generally available to all employees.
-We seek to compensate our named executive officers at levels that eliminate the need for material perquisites and enable each individual officer to provide for his or her own needs, and in 2017, we did not provide any perquisites to our named executive officers.
+For our 2018 fiscal year, our executive compensation mix included base salaries, performance-based cash bonuses, share-based compensation with vesting periods, and other benefits generally available to all employees.
+We seek to compensate our named executive officers at levels that eliminate the need for material perquisites and enable each individual officer to provide for his or her own needs, and in 2018, we did not provide any perquisites to our named executive officers.
 We generally determine the nature and amount of each element of compensation as follows:

 - Base salary.
 We typically agree upon a base salary with a named executive officer at the time of initial employment.
 The amount of base salary agreed upon, which is not at risk, reflects our views as to the individual executive's past experience, future potential, knowledge, scope of anticipated responsibilities, skills, expertise, and potential to add value through performance, as well as competitive industry salary practices.
 Although minimum base salaries for each of our current named executive officers are set by their respective employment agreements, as described below, we review executive officer salaries annually and may increase them based on an evaluation of the Company's performance for the year and the performance of the functional areas under a named executive officer's scope of responsibility.
-We also consider qualitative criteria, such as education and experience requirements, complexity, and scope or impact of the position compared to other executive positions internally. - Bonuses.
+We also consider qualitative criteria, such as education and experience requirements, complexity, and scope or impact of the position compared to other executive positions internally. - · Bonuses.
 We provide cash bonuses, which typically are at-risk, to recognize and reward our named executive officers based on our success in a given year.
-For 2017, we awarded performance-related bonuses under our Annual Cash Incentive Plan.
-The operation of this plan as it relates to our named executive officers is described in more detail below. - Share-based compensation.
+For 2018, we awarded performance-related bonuses under our Annual Cash Incentive Plan.
+The operation of this plan as it relates to our named executive officers is described in more detail below. - · Share-based compensation.
 Prior to June 2017, the Company made grants of restricted stock and stock options under its 2008 Equity Incentive Plan (the "2008 Plan").
-In January 2017, the Board of Directors approved, and at the University's 2017 annual meeting of stockholders held on June 14, 2017, the University's stockholders adopted a 2017 Equity Incentive Plan (the "2017 Plan") under which a maximum of 3,000,000 shares may be granted.
-In 2017, our named executive officers received grants of restricted stock under the 2008 plan, as our new 2017 Plan was not yet formally approved, as part of an overall, annual equity incentive grant made to Company employees.
-All future grants of equity incentives will be made from the 2017 Plan. - Other.
+In January 2017, the Board of Directors approved, and at the Company's 2017 annual meeting of stockholders held on June 14, 2017, the Company's stockholders adopted a 2017 Equity Incentive Plan (the "2017 Plan") under which a maximum of 3,000,000 shares may be granted.
+In 2018, our named executive officers received grants of restricted stock under the 2017 plan, as part of an overall, annual equity incentive grant made to Company employees. - · Other.
 We offer other employee benefits to named executive officers for the purpose of meeting current and future health and security needs for the executives and their families.
-These benefits, which we generally offer to all eligible employees, include medical, dental, and life insurance benefits; short-term disability pay; long-term disability insurance; flexible spending accounts for medical expense reimbursements; a 401(k) retirement savings plan; and free tuition for a spouse or up to two children with no more than two participants receiving the tuition benefit at any one time.
+These benefits, which we generally offer to all eligible employees, include medical, dental, and life insurance benefits; short-term disability pay; long-term disability insurance; flexible spending accounts for medical expense reimbursements; a 401(k) retirement savings plan; and tuition benefits for a spouse or up to two children with no more than two participants receiving the benefits at any one time.
 The 401(k) retirement savings plan is a defined contribution plan under Section 401(a) of the Code, into which employees may make pre-tax contributions into the plan, expressed as a percentage of compensation, up to prescribed IRS annual limits, with such contributions subject to a matching Company contribution up to prescribed limits.